-The scheme follows the Executive's decision to set aside up to £30m to even out differences that have built up over many years in the level of District Rates between councils that are coming together and also to assist those ratepayers moving to a new council district with higher rates.
+The scheme follows the Executive's decision to set aside up to £30 million to even out differences that have built up over many years in the level of District Rates between councils that are coming together and also to assist those ratepayers moving to a new council district with higher rates.

 The scheme which will run for four years from 1 April 2015 significantly moderates the immediate adverse effect of being a ratepayer in a new larger council area.